 Feel free to eat it with steamed rice or use lettuce and wrap the Bopis in the lettuce.

 Tips and Tricks for Making This Bopis Recipe:

-- If you prefer a dry bopis, you can omit to add the water or decrease the water quantity.
+- If you prefer a dry bopis, you can omit adding the water or decrease the water quantity.

-- It is important to mince or slice the ingredients in the same sizes as it is one of the characteristics of the Bopis recipe.
+- It is important to mince or slice the ingredients into the same sizes as it is one of the characteristics of the Bopis recipe.

-- If you love a spicy Bopis, add more chili to it.
+- If you love spicy Bopis, add more chili to it.

-- Bicolanos love coconut milk in their Bopis so you can also add coconut milk as a replacement to water.
+- Bicolanos love coconut milk in their Bopis, so you can also add coconut milk as a replacement for water.
 It makes a creamier Bopis.

 - For a fancier presentation and of course, taste, top with grated vegan cheese before serving.

 These are the Bopis ingredients that you will need: